SmarterApp/TDS_ConfigService/README.md

   * `mvn clean install -Dintegration-tests.skip=false -f /path/to/service/pom.xml`

 ## Integration Test Notes
-* Integeration tests are not run during a typical Maven build
+* Integration tests are not run during a typical Maven build
 * To run integration tests during a build, refer to the **Build** section above

 ### Database Migrations